What is a “virtual choir”?

 It’s becoming clear that, due to the pandemic, we won’t be returning to business-as-usual anytime soon.
 In light of this, Rock Voices is reinventing itself as an online-only phenomenon for the foreseeable future.

-We’ve been so impressed with the audio quality of the recordings people have been sending in for our virtual videos (Lean On Me and most recently Shed A Little Light, Sailing) that we will use the same process to make an audio CD.
+We’ve been so impressed with the audio quality of the recordings people have been sending in for our virtual videos (Lean On Me and most recently Shed A Little Light, Sailing, as well as Sweet Dreams and Free Ride) that we will use the same process to make an audio CD.

 This will be a year-long project.
 Every month will be a new mini-session focusing on a different song, taught by our fearless Rock Voices directors.
 You don’t have to sing every month to be on the CD.
 Each song will be a unique group of people who happen to be singing in that session.